-For the six months ended June 30, 2023, selling, general and administrative expense also includes a \$31.0 million obligation to Eisai related to the termination of the co-promotion agreement for our MS products in Japan.
+For the nine months ended September 30, 2023, selling, general and administrative expense also includes a \$31.0 million obligation to Eisai related to the termination of the co-promotion agreement for our MS products in Japan during the first quarter of 2023 and accelerated depreciation recognized during the second quarter of 2023 of approximately \$11.5 million.

-We expect selling, general and administrative costs to continue to decline in 2023 due to the implementation of our cost saving initiatives.
+Outside of the Reata acquisition-related costs, we expect selling, general and administrative costs to continue to decline in 2023 due to the implementation of our cost saving initiatives.

-For additional information on our collaboration arrangements with Eisai, please read Note 16, Collaborative and Other Relationships, to our condensed consolidated financial statements included in this report.
+For additional information on our acquisition of Reata, please read Note 2, Acquisitions, to our condensed consolidated financial statements included in this report.
+For additional information on our collaboration arrangements with Eisai, please read Note 19, Collaborative and Other Relationships, to our condensed consolidated financial statements included in this report.